nathanielmiller23/nathanielmiller23/README.md

 # I’m @nathanielmiller23.
-I’m a Computer Science student at UCF.
+I’m a student at UCF.

 Hey there.
-I'm a CS student at UCF in Orlando, Florida.
+I'm a student at UCF in Orlando, Florida.
 I'm passionate about science, whether it be Computer Science or otherwise.

 I'm currently looking at a career in software engineering and I have a wide range of interests.